 Tier 3 - Repeatable:

-- Your leadership has reasonable awareness of your efforts and is engaged in reviewing your approach.
+- Your unit's leadership is aware of and engaged in reviewing your approach.
+(A “Yes” answer to the Leadership Awareness question).

 Tier 4 - Adaptive: